fangwei123456/spikingjelly/docs/source/tutorials/en/memopt.rst

 MemoryModule implementations with functional forward use their explicit state transition directly. ``nn.Sequential`` modules recursively compose their children, while other composite modules use the general fallback path.
-The names ``SimpleBaseNode``, ``SimpleIFNode``, and ``SimpleLIFNode`` describe a pure-PyTorch interface intended for understanding and customizing dynamics, not a neuron mathematical model.
-These classes also use the general path so that their configurable ``charge → fire → reset`` equation interface is preserved.
-The converted function temporarily substitutes explicit state, runs the regular forward, and then restores the module state.
-This path preserves numerical and state semantics but incurs state-substitution overhead.
-Prefer production neurons with native functional transitions, such as ``IFNode`` and ``LIFNode``, for frequent temporal checkpointing or other functional calls.
+The fallback temporarily substitutes explicit state, runs the regular forward, and then restores the module state, so it has additional state-substitution overhead.

 Step 2.
 Explicitly declare compressors (optional)
 ###############################################################